|

 it was the only property he ever owned.
 Bought with the award

-to have been moved to tears when it was purchased.
+year, Auden was said to have been moved to tears when it was

-In 1956 he was elected Professor of Poetry at Oxford,
+He was elected Professor of Poetry at Oxford in 1956,

 taking over the post from Cecil Day-Lewis.
-In 1961 Robert Graves
+Five years later

 On the death of the U.S. poet T.S.